Updated: Apr 21

 How did your career in wine start?
 Did you always had a vision of working in wine, and in the end becoming the first female Master of Wine of Australia?

 Meg: I started my working life as an immunologist working on immunodeficiencies in children and then HIV/AIDS.
 Scientists, generally, love wine and we would spend our morning tea time talking about wine.
 After a few years working in a lab and realizing my career would always depend on the ability to get scarce funding, I decided to make the move from Melbourne to Adelaide to study winemaking.
-I did not have a vision about working in wine until I started my working life.
+I did not have a vision of working in wine until I started my working life.
 However, I feel I was being pointed toward wine.
 Choosing which university to go to after high school, I put Winemaking at Roseworthy Agricultural College as my last choice as you could get a very bad mark and still get in!
 It was my backup plan.
 When choosing my Bachelor of Science Honours project I was offered the opportunity to study settling yeast in sparkling wine with Seppelts of Great Western.
 The thought of moving to the country when I was only 21 filled me with horror so I chose an immunology Honours project.
 While studying winemaking, I would joke around with another female student that I wanted to be the first Australian female Master of Wine.
 It seemed a world away and an impossible target at the time.

 During your study as a winemaker, you started to work across Europe to get experience.
 For whom did you work and how did you evolve as a winemaker?

 I worked for Cellarworld International which was a winemaking consultancy based in the UK run by Angela Muir MW.
 Like many young winemakers at the time, after graduation, we packed our Blundstone boots for the northern hemisphere harvest and headed to Europe.
-My first job was a 3-month stint in Gaillac working for a large cave co-operative.
+My first job was a 3-month stint in Gaillac working for a large cave cooperative.
 It was certainly a learning experience.
 I was used to working in modern wineries making premium wine.
 I had to quickly learn to deal with growers turning up with fruit whenever they wanted to pick, a lack of technology that I took for granted, and the language barrier.
 After that vintage, Angela offered me a full-time job as her roaming winemaker.
 We were based in Surrey and I lived in London but spent about 8 months of the year traveling and working in Europe and South America.
 I worked for Cellarworld for 6 years and learned so much about the myriad wine styles in the world and how to make wine in some pretty basic wineries.
 I lost some of my technophilias and embraced some old school practices.

 Did you have a mentor at that time who helped you with your wine journey?

 Certainly, Angela Muir MW was a mentor.
 She opened my eyes to the world of wine and was extremely generous during my MW studies.
-Working with a huge number of Australian, Kiwi and European winemakers was an added bonus as I learned something from each and every one of them.
+Working with a huge number of Australian, Kiwi, and European winemakers was an added bonus as I learned something from each and every one of them.

 Honestly?
 I moved for love.
-I had met my now-husband, Peter Mackey, when he came to work for Cellarworld International for vintage in the Gers.
+I met my now-husband, Peter Mackey when he came to work for Cellarworld International for vintage in the Gers.
 Peter then took on one of our projects in Apalta in Chile and at the end of that harvest, he was offered a permanent job.
 I had had a wonderful time working with CWI and working around the world but decided it was time to move on so I went to Chile with Peter.
 I didn’t have a job nor a visa to live and work in Chile!

 My first job in Chile was with Vina Morande at their winemaking facility in the Cachapoal region of Chile.
 It was an eye-opening experience as it was a large facility and, again, I was learning to work and live in another language (I am not a linguist!).
 By this stage, my winemaking was becoming more informed by the work required in the vineyard so I enjoyed spending time working with our growers to achieve the required styles.
 Chile is such an easy place the making wine – the weather is near perfect, disease pressure is very low, the people are wonderful and the country is diverse in its wine styles and vineyard areas.